vjmp/pipbacktracking/README.md

 ### In automation, there is no "human" to press "Control-C".

+> INFO: pip is looking at multiple versions of selenium to determine which
+> version is compatible with other requirements.
+This could take a while.

+and ...

 > INFO: This is taking longer than usual.
 You might need to provide the
 > dependency resolver with stricter constraints to reduce runtime.
 > See https://pip.pypa.io/warnings/backtracking for guidance.
 > If you want to abort this run, press Ctrl + C.

-It is nice for `pip` to inform user that it is taking longer than usual, but it for our customers automation cases, there is nobody who could see that or press that "Ctrl + C".
+... are nice for `pip` to inform user that it is taking longer than usual, but in our customers automation cases, there is nobody who could see those, or to press that "Ctrl + C".

 This could be improved, if there would be environment variable like `MAX_PIP_RESOLUTION_ROUNDS` instead of having hard coded 2000000 internal limit.